cmusv/pysheetgrader-core/README.md

 ## Hidden cells

 Some cells can be graded secretively, with student feedback indicating that something went wrong in that cell without specifing which cell caused the problem.
-In the CheckOrder sheet of a graded tab, there is a decidaced column titled "Hidden" to indicated this.
+In the CheckOrder sheet of a graded tab, there is a decidaced column titled "Hidden/Killed" to indicated this.
 Enter H in this column if the cell is to be graded secretively.

+## Killer cells if they fail, the tab is not graded and a custom failure message is printed in the sub report.

+Some cells are made killer cells, if the student gets this cell wrong the tab is not graded and a custom failure message is printed in the sub report.
+In the CheckOrder sheet of a graded tab, there is a decidaced column titled "Hidden/Killed" to indicated this.
+Enter K in this column if the cell is to be made killer cell.

 ## How to setup or deploy to Vocareum for a new course